Travelgate/documentation/kb/our-products/are-you-a-buyer/inventory/how-tos/how-to-delete-conditions-and-prices.md

 sidebar_position: 6
 ---

-# How to delete conditions and prices loaded in Inventory
+# How to delete conditions and prices

 ### How can I access the "Delete Product" functionality?💡
 To remove the availability conditions and prices that have been loaded in Inventory for a particular hotel, follow these steps: